Local / reviews

 45%

-of consumers now use AI tools like ChatGPT to research local businesses — up from just 6% a year earlier.
+of consumers now use AI tools like ChatGPT to research local businesses, up from just 6% a year earlier.
 It's become the third most common way people find local businesses, after Google and Facebook.

 BrightLocal, 2026

-Reviews are the cheapest visibility you'll ever earn, because your existing customers generate them.
-The only thing standing between you and a steady stream is a system that asks — every job, automatically, without anyone having to remember.
+Reviews stay the cheapest visibility you'll ever earn, for the simple reason that your existing customers generate them for free.
+The only thing between you and a steady stream is a system that does the asking: every customer, automatically, without waiting on anyone to remember.

 Frequently asked questions